You might have already heard about Python's asyncio module, it allows you to easily run concurrent

 As you can see in the code above, the main change is that the return value is now set as an

-instance, and we can also now use the return_value
+AsyncMock instance instead of a Future instance, and we can also now use the return_value

-instantiation instead of needing to call a function afterwards to set
+argument in the AsyncMock instantiation instead of needing to call a function afterwards to set

 its result.